firish/Chatroom/README.md

 # Nimble Messaging Application

-Nimble is a robust messaging platform that allows users to communicate, share their thoughts, and express themselves by upvoting or downvoting each message.
+This is a robust messaging platform that allows users to communicate, share their thoughts, and express themselves by upvoting or downvoting each message.

 ## Features